Generation of Large-scale Magnetic Fields Upstream of Gamma-Ray Burst Afterglow Shocks: Introduction

-This paper is structured as follows: in Section \ref{sec:setup}, we detail our simulation setup; in Section \ref{sec:case}, we analyze an example simulation, highlighting the salient features of the magnetic field evolution; in Section \ref{sec:comparison}, we compare how the magnetic field evolution varies with $\alpha$ and $t_f$; in Section \ref{sec:extrapolation}, we extrapolate our simulation results to realistic regimes; and in Section \ref{sec:conclusions}, we summarize our main findings and conclude.
-We provide supplementary information in the appendices: in Appendix \ref{sec:3D}, we compare our 2D results with a 3D simulation; in Appendix \ref{sec:gammab}, we compare simulations with varying beam Lorentz factors; and in Appendix \ref{sec:convergence}, we show that the results presented in this paper are converged numerically.
+This paper is structured as follows: in Section \ref{sec:setup}, we detail our simulation setup; in Section \ref{sec:case}, we analyze an example simulation, highlighting the salient features of the magnetic field evolution; in Section \ref{sec:comparison}, we compare how the magnetic field evolution varies with $\alpha$ and $t_{\rm f}$; in Section \ref{sec:extrapolation}, we extrapolate our simulation results to realistic regimes; and in Section \ref{sec:conclusions}, we summarize our main findings and conclude.
+We provide supplementary information in the appendices: in Appendix \ref{sec:3D}, we compare our 2D results with a 3D simulation; in Appendix \ref{sec:lowmass}, we show results from simulations with reduced mass ratios to confirm that our aforementioned extrapolations are fully justified; in Appendix \ref{sec:gammab}, we compare simulations with varying beam Lorentz factors; in Appendix \ref{sec:kint_appendix}, we demonstrate that changing our definition of the dominant magnetic wavenumber negligibly changes our conclusions; and in Appendix \ref{sec:convergence}, we show that the results presented in this paper are converged numerically.